-We are available to speak with you about your UNION CITY DUI case anytime, including after hours and weekends.
-Call Chestney & Sullivan today!
+We are available to speak with you about your Union City DUI case anytime, including after-hours, weekends, and holidays!

 Contact us now!
 Our Union City DUI lawyers at Chestney & Sullivan are available 24/7 TO DISCUSS YOUR CASE at 404.816.8777

 If you have been arrested for a DUI in Union City, experienced Union City DUI lawyers James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Call us at 404.816.8777 (office), Mr. Sullivan’s mobile phone: 404.290.2151 (call or text), or email at Skip@dui-lawyer.com.

 If you are charged with a DUI in Union City, our experienced Union City DUI lawyers at Chestney & Sullivan are prepared to go the distance to avoid a DUI conviction.